BekBrace/Introduction-To-Assembly-Language/README.md

 An assembly program can be divided into three sections −

 The text section.
-The data section, The bss section, and
+The data section, The bss section :

 The text section is used for keeping the actual code.
 This section must begin with the declaration global _start, which tells the kernel where the program execution begins, and global keyword followed by _start is essential for the linker, later when we will run our program.